 Adding Dynamic Text

 If I want to add a label for the Solution Time, I will take advantage of dynamic text.
 Type the following to reference the solution time: &(SOLUTIONTIME), and as I step through the time steps in the simulation, you can see the text update.
 Now, the formatting is a little bit longer than what I want, so I can shorten the string by formatting the text.
-You will find all the dynamic text formatting options in the Tecplot 360 User’s Manual, Section 18 – 1.5 on Dynamic Text (show a slide with a portion of the table, or of most useful dynamic texts).
+You will find all the dynamic text formatting options in the Tecplot 360 User’s Manual, Section 18 – 1.5 on Dynamic Text.
 There is a lot of flexibility in how you can add text and format it.

 If you want to avoid typing the same formatted text that you use frequently, you can register a macro on the Quick Macro Panel.
 Here, I can just double click on the macro, and a text box is added with the formatted Solution Time text.
 If you’re doing repetitive actions like this, using the Quick Macro Panel to customize your workflows can be a huge time saver.
 We have another video to show you how to create Quick Macros, or in this KB article.